Blackberry Habanero Glazed Pork Tenderloin

 - 1 1/4 cups wine, preferably Merlot, divided

-- In a gallon-sized re-sealable plastic bag, dissolve 1/4 cup of salt, red pepper flakes and brown sugar in the water; then, add the pork.
+- In a gallon-sized re-sealable plastic bag, dissolve 1/4 cup of salt, red pepper flakes and brown sugar in the water; add tenderloin.
 Let brine for 10–20 minutes.

-- Add butter to a saucepan over medium-high heat.
+- For Glaze: Add butter to a saucepan over medium-high heat.
 Once melted, add the habaneros and garlic, and sauté for 3–4 minutes.

 - Stir in the blackberry preserves and 1 cup wine, and combine well.
 Simmer until reduced by half.
-Add the cornstarch and the remaining 1/4 cup red wine in a small bowl, and mix well.
+Add corn starch and the remaining 1/4 cup red wine in a small bowl, and mix well.

-- Remove the pork from the marinade and pat dry.
+- Remove tenderloin from the brine and pat dry.
 Rub the pork with the olive oil, and season with 1 tsp. salt and freshly cracked black pepper.

 - Preheat a grill or grill pan to medium heat.